Techtonica/curriculum/meta/volunteer-reviewers.md

 - Some test coverage: by now they should be including some unit test cases.
 Suggesting any missing cases is always useful.

+## Grading Level 3

+At this stage, they should have built a lot of practiced skills.

+- Review this basically as you would an intern who has not finished their CS degree on your own team.

 ### Unimportant Facets (regardless of Level)
 - Style: we're not using linters yet.
 Unless it's really tough to read, try to ignore formatting
   - when we want style to matter we're going to enforce a standard programmatically anyway